All posts by Hans Rudolf Straub

 LDC (Logodynamic cards)

-Logodynamic cards is the project which my team currently promotes.
-It combines a digital internet slip box (Zettelkasten) for your personal collection of ideas, notes and internet-links with a highly confirmable exchangebility of the personal zettels (cards).
+LDC is the new project of my team.
+It combines a digital slip box (Zettelkasten) for your personal collection of ideas, notes and internet-links with a safe exchangebility of personally selected zettels (cards).

 As a surplus we have added a novel deliniation of logic, especially convenient for the dynamics in reflections and discussions.